useflashpunk/useflashpunk.github.io/_posts/2001-01-02-keyboard-and-mouse-input.md

 }
 {% endhighlight %}

-So for example, if we wanted to take our graphical Entity from the [FlashPunk Basics][4] tutorial, and make it move with the arrow keys, we could do something like this:
+So for example, if we wanted to take our graphical Entity from the [FlashPunk Basics][basics] tutorial, and make it move with the arrow keys, we could do something like this:

 {% highlight actionscript %}
 package